trevortombe/covidgraphs/README.md

 Canada’s daily pace:

-Today’s 505,105 shots given compares to an average of 450,738/day over the past week and 399,434/day the week prior.
+Our 7-day average pace of administering shots: 450,790/day over the past week and 399,434/day the week prior.

 We can use the latest average daily pace to project where vaccination rates are soon headed.
+(Next tweet).

 ![](Plots/pace_national.png)